LAST REVIEWED Oct 12 2021 13 MIN READ

 There’s no such thing as a free lunch and retirement accounts aren’t exempt from costs.
 Savvy investors do well in seeking to minimize the fees and charges in their nest eggs.
 The investment think tank Morningstar concluded that the annual expense ratio of a fund is the only dependable predictor of future performance, even more so than Morningstar’s own popular star rating system.

 Here’s an example for a worker in Oregon.
-Starting July 2017, some workers will have the option to sign up for a state-sponsored retirement plan named OregonSaves.
+If their employer doesn't offer another retirement plan, workers in the state will be signed up for a state-sponsored retirement plan named OregonSaves.
 (To learn more about Oregon, read our report on Retirement Plan Laws in Oregon.)
-As of February 2017, this plan will be a Roth IRA charging an annual expense ratio of 1%.
-Let’s imagine that the Oregon worker has two option to save for retirement:
+This Roth IRA plan typically charges an annual expense ratio of 1%.
+Let’s imagine that the Oregon worker has two options to save for retirement:

-Employer-sponsored 401(k) without match and an annual expense ratio of 0.60%
+Employer-sponsored 401(k) without a match and an annual expense ratio of 0.07% (our typical fee for employees using our model portfolios)

 OregonSaves Roth IRA with an annual expense ratio of 1%

 All things kept equal, the employee would still be better off by choosing the employer-sponsored 401(k).
-If she were to hold a $10,000 balance, she would get charged $100 and $60 in investment fees in the Roth IRA and the 401(k), respectively.
-Assuming that both retirement accounts offer the same average annual return of 7%, the worker would make an extra $5,880.32 over a 30-year period by choosing the 401(k).
+If she were to hold a $10,000 balance, she would get charged $100 and $7 in investment fees in the Roth IRA vs. the 401(k), respectively.
+Assuming that both retirement accounts offer the same average annual return of 7%, the worker would accrue thousands more over a 30-year period by choosing the 401(k).
+While they’d reach retirement with a bigger nest egg, they’d still have to consider the potential impact of taxes, which would be applicable to a 401(k) but not to a Roth IRA.

-Chances are that your employer-sponsored 401(k) without match will have at least one target-date fund.
+Chances are that your employer-sponsored 401(k) without a match will have at least one target-date fund.
 In some cases, it may even only offer target-date funds.
-While target-date funds are convenient, they aren’t suitable for most investors because these plans charge higher than average annual expense ratios, have variable historical returns, and have one-size-fits-all investment approach.
-For a full review of target-date funds, read Target Date Funds in 401(k) Plans: Good or Bad Idea?.
+While target-date funds are convenient, they aren’t suitable for all investors because many charge higher than average annual expense ratios, have variable historical returns, and have a one-size-fits-all investment approach.
+For a full review of target-date funds, read Target-Date Funds in 401(k) Plans: Good or Bad Idea?.

-According to Thomson Reuters Lipper data, the industry average expense ratio for target-date funds was 0.43% as of December 31, 2015.
-If your 401(k) plan without match were to limit you mostly (or even worse, only!) to target-date funds, you would be incurring a much higher annual expense ratio that would eat away your investment returns.
+The industry average expense ratio for target-date funds is 0.51%.
+If your 401(k) plan without a match were to limit you mostly (or even worse, only!) to target-date funds, you would be incurring a much higher annual expense ratio that would eat away your investment returns.

 In that scenario, you would be better off with an IRA or a request to your employer to consider a transfer to a 401(k) service provider that provides access to lower-cost index funds.
-For example, Human Interest provides retirement savers access to low-cost Vanguard index funds from every major asset class and risk category, with annual expense ratios as low as 0.05%.
+For example, Human Interest provides retirement savers access to low-cost Vanguard index funds from every major asset class and risk category, with low average annual expense ratios if you use one of our model portfolios.
 In total, Human Interest gives you the option to choose from a variety of low-cost funds.

 In summary, choose a retirement account that gives you the most investment options, especially to low-cost index funds.